 : : nici

-: The version of "eeny, meeny, miny, moe" that was current in playgrounds when I was a child (1960's Britain), replaced the word "tiger" with "nigger".
+: The version of "eeny, meeny, miny, moe" that was current in playgrounds when I was a child (1960's Britain), replaced the word "tiger" with [word removed in order to comply with Google's Publisher Policy].
 This is of course totally unacceptable by today's standards, given the massively pejorative and racist overtones that the word has gained over the ensuing years.
 At the time, however, it was used in total innocence.

 The "n____" version was current among U.S. children in the